robert-ancell/jpegsuite/README.md

 `32x32x8_restarts.jpg`
 The reference grayscale image sent in four sections with restart markers.

+`32x32x8_ycbcr.jpg`
+The reference color image in YCbCr format with a single scan per channel.

 `32x32x8_rgb.jpg`
 The reference color image in RGB format with a single scan per channel.